 Providing outstanding health care to women, youth, children, their families and whānau

 The Department of Women's and Children's Health at the Dunedin School of Medicine has two sections:

 Both sections have a long and proud tradition in the University of Otago for their teaching and research.

 The Department holds positions of national leadership in the form of:

 - Curatorship of the National Mortality Review Data Group

 - Hosting of the New Zealand Paediatric Surveillance Unit

 - New Zealand Child and Youth Epidemiology Service

 These three units have been brought together under the banner of the Child Youth Policy Research Support Service (CYPRSS).

-Our mission is Reducing the global burden of diabetes and obesity.
+Our mission is to make a significant contribution to reducing the global burden of diabetes and obesity through research and dissemination of knowledge.
 We aim to reduce the prevalence, and to improve the management, of diabetes and obesity by finding new ways to prevent and treat these conditions.
 By striving for research excellence and encouraging international collaboration we can bring the greatest benefit to New Zealanders and the wider world.
 We’re sharing our discoveries with individuals, communities, teachers, health professionals and policymakers.